drew-moore/PlacesDemo-Maven/README.md

 2. To deploy to a connected device or emulator: `mvn android:deploy`
 3. To run: `mvn android:run`

 To build with different Android platform versions, download the [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) tool and follow the instructions in the README file.
-For example to install Maven libraries for Android-21, run `mvn install -P 5.0` and use the follwing dependency:
+For example, to install Maven libraries for Android-21, run `mvn install -P 5.0` and use the following dependency:
 ```
 <dependency>
   <groupId>android</groupId>